ohmjs/ohm/doc/api-reference.md

 <h2 id="namespace">Namespace objects</h2>

-When instantiating a grammar that refers to another grammar -- e.g. `SuperJava <: Java { ... }` -- the supergrammar name ('Java') is resolved to a grammar by looking up the name in a Namespace.
-In Ohm/JS, Namespaces are a plain old JavaScript objects, and an object literal like `{Java: ...}` can be passed to any API that expects a Namespace.
+When instantiating a grammar that refers to another grammar -- e.g. `MyJava <: Java { keyword += "async" }` -- the supergrammar name ('Java') is resolved to a grammar by looking up the name in a Namespace.
+In Ohm/JS, Namespaces are a plain old JavaScript objects, and an object literal like `{Java: myJavaGrammar}` can be passed to any API that expects a Namespace.
 For convenience, Ohm also has the following methods for working with namespaces:

 <b><pre class="api">ohm.namespace(optProps?: object)</pre></b>